18F/18f.gsa.gov/_join/index.md

 If we'd like to chat with you more, we'll invite you to a series of video chats with 18F team members for a couple of longer conversations.

-If a strong match is identified after interviews, your 18F recruiter will reach out to you with next steps.
+If 18F identifies you as a strong match after interviews, your 18F recruiter will reach out to you with next steps.

 -----